Hyperthyroidism

 Hospitalisation

-After treatment cats are kept in our isolation ward until their radiation levels are below Government EPA standards.
+After treatment, cats are kept in our isolation ward until their radiation levels are below Government EPA standards.
 During their stay, they are regularly checked by the in-hospital vet, who will call you daily with an update on your cat’s progress.
-We are happy to board your cat for longer if you have particular concerns about exposure, e.g. if there are young children in the family or if someone is pregnant.
+We try to avoid boarding your cat for longer, as the isolation facility is not very spacious or homely for them, but if you have any concerns about exposure, please contact our team to discuss options to help you

 Discharge

-Cats are not discharged until their output of radiation is deemed safe, usually after 5-7 days.
-For your added safety we recommend not letting your cat sleep on the bed or sit on your lap for long periods for another week.
+Cats are not discharged until their output of radiation is deemed safe, usually after 5 days.
+For your added safety we recommend not letting your cat sleep on the bed or sit on your lap for another 2-3 weeks.
 Daily cleaning of litter trays is also important as urine and faeces are the main way in which radiation is excreted.
+We send out homecare instructions before we arrange your cat’s procedure to make sure you are comfortable with how to manage them at home during this time

 Rechecks

-Your cat should be rechecked by your regular vet 7 days after discharge.
-This enables them to assess the cat’s progress.
-You should also take your cat to your vet 6 to 8 weeks after treatment for blood tests to ensure that the thyroid hormone level has reduced.
-You can usually expect your cat’s behaviour returning to normal a month or so after treatment.
-Although the international recurrence rate of hyperthyroidism in cats is reported to be about 10%, of the cats treated at Gladesville, only 0.3% have required subsequent treatment.
+Your cat should be rechecked by your regular vet 6-8 weeks (about 2 months) after discharge.
+This enables them to assess your cat’s progress and check blood tests to ensure that the thyroid hormone level has reduced.
+You can usually expect your cat’s behaviour to return to normal a month or so after treatment.
+Although the international recurrence rate of hyperthyroidism in cats is reported to be about 10% of the cats treated at Gladesville, only 0.3% have required subsequent treatment.

 Prognosis

-By 2018, Gladesville Veterinary Hospital had treated over 3000 cats for hyperthyroidism and routinely continues to treat 4 cats per week.
+GVH has treated over 3000 cats for hyperthyroidism and routinely continues to treat 4 cats per week.
+So, rest assured your cat is in experienced hands!